 Telephone: 08 8431 1655 — Fax: 08 8364 5751

 Check out our Facebook pages: SPELD SA / Just 4 Apps

-Unless otherwise stated, all sessions will be held at SPELD SA, 298 Portrush Road, Kensington.
+Sessions will be either via Zoom or held at SPELD SA: 298 Portrush Road, Kensington.

 Download Workshop Registration Form